Shadowigor/gmusic-tools/README.md

-###Because the whole file structure is reorganized at the moment, the program won't work.
+###Because the whole file structure is reorganized at the moment, the program won't work properly.
 Please wait until the restructuring process is done or get a previous version.

 ##gmusic-tools: Scripts for Google Play Music
 gmusic-tools contains scripts for a more powerful management of [Google